Print budgets – saving money on marketing collateral

 Save money on print – a wise idea?

 Food for thought – why would you want to save money on print?
-Surely you’d want to invest in print that will deliver a return on investment (ROI)?
+Surely you’d want to invest in print that will deliver a marketing return on investment (ROI)?
 If you’re responsible for your business print budget and your marketing assets, you know that the quality of your marketing and printed material will reflect on the image of your company, your product and your service.
 If it appears that you have skimped on your print materials, it can end up costing you leads and can therefore be detrimental to your business’ long term growth.
 However, with the growth of digital marketing you’ll also want to make sure you set a budget that allocates the right amount to every aspect of your marketing based on ROI …

 Are you setting a print budget?